 ← All tools

-Calculate CFM requirements, hose pressure loss, breathing air demand, and fuel burn.
+CFM needed for sandblasting at every nozzle size and pressure.
+Plus hose pressure loss, breathing air demand, and fuel burn.

 Results are estimates based on industry-published data.
 Verify against manufacturer specs for your specific equipment.